 Placencia is a gorgeous emerald peninsula in southern Belize with 16 miles of sandy beaches.
 The Caribbean sea is to the east and the charming Placencia lagoon lies to west looking to the mountains on the mainland.
-Placencia is essentially divided into two parts: south of the airport and north of the airport.
-The entire peninsula can be easily covered on a a beach cruiser bike.
-The busy part of Placencia in in the south where the visitor will find the greater concentration of coffee shops, bistros, internet cafes, the harbor, guest houses, and local restaurants.
+Placencia is essentially divided into two parts: south of the airstrip and north of the airstrip.
+The entire peninsula can be easily covered on a beach cruiser bike.
+The busy part of Placencia lies in the south where the visitor will find the greater concentration of coffee shops, bistros, internet cafes, the harbor, guest houses, taxi and bus station, banks and local restaurants.

 “All the fears of going to Belize were unfounded.
 I had friends tell me I was crazy for going to an obscure Central American country that they had never heard of!
 They envisioned rebel infested jungles at every turn.
 And the thought of me being susceptible to snakes, crocodiles, scorpions and a various array of insects sent them into a incoherent and somewhat amusing frenzy, I am so glad I did not heed their unwarranted objections.

 “What I found in Placencia was simply, Paradise.
 A warm and caring people and an unsurpassed tropical haven.
 I have traveled to several tropical destinations and I have never found such beauty.